paragdangui/NestJS-Pilot-Technical-Challenge/extra-features-todo.md

 ## add the ability to add multiple list items with a single with a single request.

+## add migrations.

-## use some form of a SMTP server to validate emails
+## use some form of a SMTP server to validate emails.

 ## rate limitations and lockout mechanism: